 Underwater imagery suffers from degradation due to scattering and absorption during light propagation, introducing attenuation and backscatter effects that impair information representation \cite{Akkaynak_2017_CVPR}.
 The captured image $ I$ intensity combines two components: direct object radiance traveling to the observer and backscatter from all directions along the light path.
 Following the revised underwater image formation model \cite{Akkaynak_2018_CVPR,Sea-Thru_2019_CVPR}, the scene captured along line-of-sight distance $z$ is expressed as:

 where $J$ is the unattenuated image from the ideal clear scene and $B^{\infty}$ is the value of backscatter at infinite distance.
 Here, $\beta^D$ and $\beta^B$ are the attenuation coefficients for direct and backscatter components, respectively.
+Their coefficients depend on the optical properties of the medium, such as water turbidity, suspended particles, and wavelength, and thus can vary significantly across different underwater environments.
 UIFM assumes objects are opaque while the medium is semi-transparent with constant low density~\cite{Akkaynak_2018_CVPR}.
 This distinction enables separate modeling of backscatter effects and object radiance.
-However, in neural representations, direct light reflection and translucent media often appear ambiguous when modeled as Gaussian primitives \cite{MiniSplatting_eccv_2024,DehazeNeRF_2024}.To address this challenge, our method separately models objects and media, computing attenuation parameters based on UIFM to enhance underwater scene reconstruction quality.
+However, in neural representations, direct light reflection and translucent media often appear ambiguous when modeled as Gaussian primitives \cite{MiniSplatting_eccv_2024,DehazeNeRF_2024}.
+To address this challenge, our method separately models objects and media, computing attenuation parameters based on UIFM to enhance underwater scene reconstruction quality.